vcabral19/SparkEngagementApp/README.md

 spark-submit --class com.jspark.EventsProcessor target/SparkEngagementApp-1.0-SNAPSHOT.jar step1
 ```

-Considering that "target/SparkEngagementApp-1.0-SNAPSHOT.jar" is you generated .jar for the application and "step1" is the argument.
+Considering that "target/SparkEngagementApp-1.0-SNAPSHOT.jar" is your generated .jar for the application and "step1" is the argument.

 ### Project Structure